 5 Best Eddie Murphy Movies, Ranked

-One of the world’s most popular entertainers, Eddie Murphy has gone from a stand-up comedian to a bonafide movie star.
+One of the world’s most popular entertainers, Eddie Murphy has gone from a stand-up comedian to a bonafide movie star worth hundreds of millions of dollars.
 Since launching his career on Saturday Night Live in the early ’80s, he’s delivered a number of great performances in all kinds of films — from family-friendly movies to dramas.
 He has a certain charm and talent that keeps viewers engaged and churning out to see his projects.
 But when it comes down to it, these five are the best Eddie Murphy movies of all time.

 5. ’48 Hrs.’